dowlinglab/dynamic-diafiltration-pyomo/README.md

    Original MATLAB scripts and supporting functions for analyzing diafiltration and filtration experiments, performing parameter estimation, and generating heatmaps for Model-Based Design of Experiments (MBDoE) in DATA1 and DATA-MBDoE papers.
 For usage details, please refer to the README file in this folder.

 3. **`utility.py`**
-   Library of Python functions for:
+   Core library of Python functions for:
    - Loading and storing nested MATLAB `.mat` data.
    - Performing parameter estimation and providing information for model ranking.
    - Performing Fisher Information Matrix (FIM) analysis.